Is Taking A Protein Shake Better Than Eating Whole Foods?

-A balanced diet is the best diet, and protein shakes are called ‘supplements’ for a reason – they're meant to support the rest of your diet.
-You should always aim to have several proper meals per day (whatever works for you, whether that’s 2-3 bigger meals or 5 smaller ones) and aim to include as many nutrients as possible to give your body what it needs.
-This is especially important if you’re living a very active lifestyle, as your body needs fuel to keep your energy levels and concentration high.
+Protein shakes are called a ‘supplement’ for a reason – they're designed to support the rest of a healthy, balanced diet.
+You should always aim to have several proper, nutrient-dense meals every day (whatever works for you, whether that’s 2-3 bigger meals or 5 smaller ones) alongside any supplements or snacks.
+If you’re super fit and active, this is even more important, your body needs fuel to help you recover well & stay energised.

-Having said that, we understand that the busy pace of modern life makes this a little more complicated than it sounds.
-Busy workdays, commuting and late nights don’t always allow for three healthy meals to happen... if they even happen at all!
-A protein shake made with a good quality protein powder will give you more energy and nutrients than grabbing a croissant or a pack of biscuits as you rush from meeting to meeting.
-Sometimes, you have to be as healthy as circumstance allows you to be.
+However, we understand that the hectic nature of modern life makes this more difficult than it sounds!
+Combine busy, non-stop workdays, lengthy commutes and late night gym sessions or social plans and suddenly eating three healthy meals is a lot more complicated!
+A protein shake made with a high-quality, all-natural protein powder will give you more energy and nutrients than grabbing a croissant or a pack of chocolate biscuits as you rush from meeting to meeting.
+Sometimes, you have to be as healthy as circumstance allows you to be!

-If you have time to throw a handful of fruit and veggies in with your shake to drink on the go, even better!
-This can be a great, energy-boosting alternative to sitting down and having breakfast if you're always short on time.
+If you do have time to throw a handful of fruit and maybe even some veggies in a blender with your protein powder to glug on the go, even better!
+A simple smoothie is one of our favourite energy-boosting alternatives to sitting down and having breakfast if you're running short on time.

-A protein shake is also generally lower in fat and digests quickly which is why it’s commonly taken as a post-workout shake.
-Your muscles need protein to repair and therefore grow after exercise, so a quick shake is a great way to refuel your muscles as quickly as possible.
+A protein shake also tends to be lower in fat and digests much more quickly, which is why it’s commonly taken to refuel post-workout.
+Your muscles need protein to repair (in order to grow) after exercise, so grabbing a quick shake is a great way to replenish your muscles as quickly as possible.

-Vegan diets can also be low in lysine.
-Lysine helps with building muscle, injury recovery, production of hormones, enzymes and antibodies.
-This is why we make our Vegan Protein with a mixture of hemp & pea; because pea proteins or blends are high in lysine and will make sure you’re getting all your essential amino acids.
+Vegan diets tend to be low in lysine, which helps with building muscle, injury recovery, production of hormones, enzymes and antibodies.
+Which is exactly why we make our Vegan Protein with a mixture of hemp & pea; because pea proteins or blends are high in lysine and will make sure you’re getting all the essential amino acids you need!